 The healthcare professionals who provide you with care maintain records about your health and any treatment or care you have received previously.
 These records help to provide you with the best possible healthcare and treatment.

-Psychiatry-UK/HLP Group is an online provider of services so is reliant upon electronic systems, although there may be times that a clinician records paper records which will then be uploaded into your record for completeness.
+Psychiatry UK is an online provider of services so is reliant upon electronic systems, although there may be times that a clinician records paper records which will then be uploaded into your record for completeness.
 We use a combination of working practices and technology to ensure that your information is kept confidential and secure.

 Records about you may include the following information: